PranavPillai04/SAFE-Hallways/README.md

-# SAFE-Hallways
+# S.A.F.E.
+Hallways
 A path modeling Java software to significantly reduce COVID-19 transmission in the largest high school district in Illinois.
 Utilizes statistical distribution of paths to optimize grouped student dismissals according to social distancing guidelines.
 Approved by District Chief Technology Officer and District Assistant Superintendent for Instruction.
-Pilot study has been approved, S.A.F.E. was deployed at a local high school.
+Pilot study was approved, S.A.F.E. was deployed.